Music Theory & Composition

 - Students successfully completing Third Street’s theory courses are prepared to pass official Royal Conservatory exams through the Music Development Program.
 It is anticipated that in later levels students successfully completing the curriculum could pass AP Music Theory and college theory entrance exams.

-Placement: For returning students, placement is determined by successfully passing the appropriate theory exam given at the end of the previous year.
-For new students, placement exams are offered before registration begins and can be taken until registration closes in the fall.
+Placement: All new students must take a placement test at the Student Services Office.
+No appointment is necessary.
+For returning students, placement is determined by successfully passing the appropriate theory exam given at the end of the previous year.

 - THEORY I: Preparatory Rudiments